jhumelsine/jhumelsine.github.io/_posts/2024-02-20-chain-of-responsibility-design-pattern.md

 We were able to accommodate for this with another design feature in the real project, which I’ll describe briefly, but I won’t represent in the design example.
 We subscribed to updates and deletions from the Database and the WebService.
 When we received a notification that a `Group` had been updated or deleted, we deleted it from the `Cache`.
 A fresh version would be repopulated in the `Cache` upon the next request that referenced it.

-The subscription and notification mechanism is the [Observer](https://sourcemaking.com/design_patterns/observer) design pattern, which I’ve not mentioned previously, but I plan to blog about it in the future.
+The subscription and notification mechanism is the [Observer](https://sourcemaking.com/design_patterns/observer) design pattern, which I’ve not mentioned previously, but I plan to blog about it in the future (TBD).

 And to be technically accurate, our `DataBaseAddressBook` did not add the `Group` to the Database in its `addGroup(String name, Group group)` method.
 Another organization was responsible for the Database’s content.
 We only had read-only permission.
 Therefore the `addGroup(String name, Group group)` method, for which an implementation was required, was an empty method.
 The same was true for `WebServiceAddressBook.addGroup(String name, Group group)` method for similar reasons.